The process of buying a home for the first time can be overwhelming. Let me help you. Contact me and I'll make sure you're a empowered buyer.

 FirstPoint Real Estate can walk you through closing - 253.299.2088

-The certificates the escrow agent may obtain include:
+The pieces of paperwork the escrow agent may collect include:

 • Tax statements